 Our lawyers can handle a variety of cases, including:

-If you or a loved one has been injured in an accident, please feel free to give us a call at 800-969-4400.
-Else, contact us via our convenient online form here.
+If you or a loved one has been injured in an accident, please give us a call at 800-969-4400 or contact us via our convenient online form.

 Contact Us Today

 Are you looking for legal counsel?
-The Cochran Firm Philadelphia office is happy to handle your civil litigation or criminal defense claims case.
+The Cochran Firm Philadelphia office is happy to handle your civil litigation or personal injury case.
 Proud to have served the people of Philadelphia for over 40 years, our law firm welcomes you with open arms.

 Here at Cochran, we offer not only a team of qualified and experienced lawyers, but a team that truly cares.
 We understand how stressful lawsuits can be, and therefore do everything we can to make the process as smooth and worry-free as possible for our clients.
 You shouldn’t suffer personal injury cases on your own – reach out to us now for a consultation with one of our lawyers.